Brooders for chicken houses

 - Broiler houses have tube feeders and bell drinkers

 Chicken Shack Agencies makes these poultry houses for layers, broilers and breeders.
 Erected and installed anywhere in South Africa – this is the easiest way to start a poultry business.
 The houses are welded on site using angle iron and corrugated steel sheeting which has been galvanised – you can choose to use thicker steel if you wish.
 The broiler poultry houses are supplied with an excellent gas heater for chickens – the Gasolec brooder (perfect for heating a chicken house), and tube feeders, bell drinkers, chick founts, chick trays, header tank, min max thermometer and winched curtains.
 The layer houses are fitted with layer cages, troughs and a nipple drinking system.
-Both of the poultry units have a winched cutain system – this is to regulate the temperature in the chicken house.
+Both of the chicken hutches have a winched curtain system – this is to regulate the temperature in the chicken house.

 Only broiler houses need a gas heater for heating a chicken house.
 The yellow door poultry house comes with all the poultry equipment you need to start a chicken farming operation.
 Before you start with the poultry house you will need to level your land and throw a concrete slab – while a slab is not an absolute necessity – it is better to have one.